Glasti1/unraid-plex-backup-fine-tuning/GUIDE.md

 - **Repeat this step for the PhotoTranscoder, Media and Metadata paths**
 - Press `APPLY` to save the new config.

+>Note: When using an unassigned drive for your data do not forget to use `R/W Slave`

 **7.**

 Now let's setup the scripts.